eemelipa/stunning-rotary-phone/README.md

 # Expected Behavior

-Renovate should use Bun with https://registry.yarnpkg.com registry.
+- Renovate should use Bun with https://registry.yarnpkg.com registry for `typescript` package.
+- Renovate should use Bun with https://registry.npmjs.org registry for `@sindresorhus/is` package.